Please note there have been temporary changes to the waste management

 Chemical waste includes nonradioactive chemical solids, liquids, or other waste types contaminated with hazardous chemicals.
 NIH’s chemical waste management program emphasizes reduction of chemical waste generation through process improvements wherever possible, and proper management of chemical waste streams that are generated.
-For guidance on the proper management of chemical wastes; see NIH Waste Disposal Guide; procedures and additional Chemical Waste Management Procedures; the NIH Drain Discharge Guide and the Application for Disposal of Specific Chemical Reagents to the Sanitary Sewer and the New NIH Chemical Waste Tag.
+For guidance on the proper management of chemical wastes; see NIH Waste Disposal Guide; procedures and additional Chemical Waste Management Procedures; the NIH Drain Discharge Guide; the NIH Drain Disposal Guide, the Application for Disposal of Specific Chemical Reagents to the Sanitary Sewer and the New NIH Chemical Waste Tag.
 There are special management procedures for a category of chemical waste called Universal Waste.
 See Universal Waste Management.

 Various offices interact in the management of NIH's chemical waste program.
 The Division of Occupational Health and Safety (DOHS) identify potentially hazardous situations in work areas and recommend appropriate control measures.
 DOHS also review safety protocols for work involving certain hazardous chemicals to ensure that the proposed activities are conducted by trained personnel using the proper safety equipment.
 The Division of Environmental Protection (DEP) provides services related to the treatment and disposal of chemical waste.
 The NIH Occupational Medical Service offers a comprehensive occupational medical care program to NIH employees, including providing emergency medical treatment in the event of an acute chemical exposure and providing periodic medical surveillance.